 *The Quire is where the choir sings; it comprises about 12 men and 30 or so boys who are educated at the adjoining Westminster Choir School, the last of its type in the world.
 The wooden stalls, in the Gothic style, are Victorian, but are so delicate they’re dusted using vacuum cleaners.

 Time seems suspended in the Cloister, or courtyard.
-But better gardens are hidden away.
-At the Museum, head for the corridor to the left and you’ll find the fragrant and fountained Little Cloister Garden, blackened by 19th-century coal dust, and beyond that to the right, the wide College Garden, a tempting courtyard with daffodil beds, green lawns, and five plane trees dating to 1850.
+Writer Aphra Behn was buried in the East Cloister near the steps of the church when she “dyed” in 1689 (her wry inscription: “Here lies a Proof that Wit can never be Defence enough against Mortality.”).
+Even better gardens are hidden away: Look for the fragrant and fountained Little Cloister Garden, blackened by 19th-century coal dust, and beyond that to the right, the wide College Garden (open Tues–Thurs), a tempting courtyard with daffodil beds, green lawns, and five plane trees dating to 1850.
 The garden is thought to be Britain’s longest-established one, having been cultivated for nearly a millennium.
-Westminster School, started by the abbey’s monks in the 1300s, stands nearby.
+Westminster School, started by the abbey’s monks in the 1300s, stands nearby; past students include Christopher Wren, Edward Gibbon, John Gielgud, and pop musicians Thomas Dolby and Gavin Rossdale.
 (Incidentally, there haven’t been monks in this complex for 550 years, yet Londoners persist in calling it an “Abbey.”)

 Evening prayer with choirs from around the world are at 5pm weekdays and Sung Eucharist Sundays at 11:15am, plus a Sunday organ recital at 5:45pm and evening service with simple hymns at 6:30pm (but check ahead, since services are sometimes shuffled to smaller, but equally historic, chapels).
 Holy Communion is daily at 8am and 12:30pm in the Nave.